rust-lang/rust-by-example/src/error/iter_result.md

 }
 ```

-This same technique can be used with `Option` as well.
+This same technique can be used with `Option`.

 ## Collect all valid values and failures with `partition()`